 ‘Everybody needs a hobby,’ the old woman says knowingly, and tosses the sudoku book into his cart with a wink.

-He pays for it anyway, using his target’s money, because at least it seems to shut the old woman up.
+He pays for it anyway, using his target’s money, because at least it shuts the old woman up.

-There’s something surprisingly calming about sudoku, it turns out.
+Turns out, there’s something surprisingly calming about sudoku.
 Maybe it’s getting the numbers in precisely the right order to serve their purpose, or just the repetitiveness of the action, but he actually finds himself enjoying it.
 It makes a particularly good cover on reconnaissance missions.

-And sometimes interrogations take time to be done just right, and it’s nice to be able to break up the monotony a bit.
+And sometimes interrogations take time and finesse to be done just right, and it’s nice to be able to break up the monotony a bit.

-His next target directed him on a covert op a few years ago.
-An assassination intended to intimidate; the agency wanted something from a businessman and, as leverage, had the asset shoot out the tires in his fourteen-year-old daughter’s car.
-The steering column had crushed her ribcage and he had watched blood bubble from her mouth as she tried to breathe until her gurgling stopped.
+His next target directed him on a covert op a few months back.
+An assassination intended to intimidate; the agency wanted something from a businessman and, as leverage, had the asset shoot out the tires in his fourteen-year-old daughter’s Mini.
+The steering column had crushed her ribcage and he’d watched blood bubble from her mouth, desperate gasping breaths until her gurgling stopped.
 Her father did what they wanted after that, because he had two more daughters and a son.

 Black blood on ripped denim.
 Spreading.
 Staining.